ddw26/Team-Frist-Center/README.md

 ## Database

-- The team connected python with PostGresSQL and created a database Below is a sample of the database.
+- The team connected the database using PdAdmin and created a database as seen below.

 **SEE VIDEO BELOW**